 But while rankings are important, there’s so much more to UQ’s reputation than can be encapsulated in a number.
-From the opportunities you’ll gain through the university’s global connections, to what you’ll learn from its passionate and engaging lecturers, UQ has a lot to offer budding undergraduates.
+From the opportunities you’ll gain through the university’s global connections, to what you’ll learn from its passionate and engaging lecturers, UQ has a lot to offer future university students.

-If you’re asking ‘what is The University of Queensland known for?’ or ‘what can The University of Queensland offer me?’, here's a succinct list that’ll help you get a realistic view of why UQ should be on your preference list for 2023 undergraduate study.
+If you’re asking ‘what is The University of Queensland known for?’ or ‘what can The University of Queensland offer me?’, here's a succinct list that’ll help you get a realistic view of why UQ should be on your preference list for tertiary study.

 Global connectedness is a big priority for UQ.
 We have graduates in 190 countries around the world and offer exchange opportunities for our students with 120+ exchange partners across over 30 countries.
 But our global connections reach beyond the student experience.